SpeedyWeather/RainMaker.jl/README.md

 ## Installation

-RainMaker.jl is a registered package, in the Julia REPL simply do
+[Install Julia](https://julialang.org/downloads/#install_julia).
+Then, RainMaker.jl is a registered package, in the Julia REPL simply do
 ```julia
 julia> ] add SpeedyWeather, RainMaker
 ```